 Use your talent as a force for good and design a:

 “Shopping without the hangover”.
 Save money for your giving pledge, reduce waste and raise money for effective charities at the same time by organising a clothing swap or “swish”.
 If you admire your friends' outfits, invite them to bring their unwanted clothes, pay a small fee and browse the rails for the latest fashion find.
 One man’s trash is another man’s treasure.
 One woman’s oversized outfit is your next stylish stunner.
 It’s like charity shopping but for an effective charity.

 Put your skills on stage and promote local designers by organising a fashion show.
 You can add an environmental or ethical theme using recycled or ethically sourced materials.

 Put your talents to good use and encourage your friends to do the same.
 Make handmade gifts to sell to friends and family.
-Christmas decorations near Christmas, personalised photo frames for birthdays or heart-shaped jewelry near Valentine's Day to have even more impact.
-Add hand made cards to go with every occasion and ask if you can set up a stand in your office or speak to the local council about a street stall.
+Christmas decorations near Christmas, personalised photo frames for birthdays or heart-shaped jewellery near Valentine's Day to have even more impact.
+Add handmade cards to go with every occasion and ask if you can set up a stand in your office or speak to the local council about a street stall.

 All this work is making you hungry.
 No need to stop for lunch when you combine good grub with good causes.

 If you like your donations to be delicious you're a Foodie Fundraiser.

 A civilised way to make a difference.
 Work with a local wine merchant.
 They get promotion and new customers and you get a percentage for charity and an audience with whom to discuss the issues of the day.

 Have you got a budding Blumenthal in your midst?
 Spice up dinner with friends by turning it into a competition.
 They can pay for their meals like a meal out and raise money for nutrition for people in Rwanda for example.